genieversum/genie-flow/doc/index.md

 Pydantic-Redis package.

-This also means that this other object needs to have a class property called `_primary_key_field` which is the name of the field that uniquely identified an instance of that object.
+This also means that this other object needs to have a class property called `_primary_key_field` which is the name of the field that uniquely identifies an instance of that object.

 For example, the `DialogeElement` class (of which the `GenieModel` maintains a list) is implemented as follows: